Blog

 Fast Storage Built for Performance

-Drive type Seq. throughput Random 4 K IOPS Typical configs Best-fit use-case
+Drive type Seq. throughput Random 4 K IOPS Role in the stack Best-fit use-case

-* NVMe and SATA figures from Samsung 970 Evo Plus and Intel DC S3520 benchmarks [9];
+* Enterprise NVMe and SATA SSD figures from Samsung data center SSD specifications [5];

 Designing for Tomorrow, Not Yesterday